Born on the Farm

 Amos S. Stoltzfus grew up Amish during the Great Depression.
 Every so often, his family would hold a "butchering day."
 With twelve siblings, there were always plenty of hands to help.
-Working together, the family would slaughter and break down one or two hogs into sausage, bacon, hams, and scrapple.
+Working together, the family would slaughter and break down hogs into sausage, bacon, hams, and scrapple.
 As a young man, Amos purchased the family farm and turned this yearly custom into a business.

 In 1954 Amos Stoltzfus and his wife Mary started selling meats and other Lancaster County goods at the New Castle Farmer’s Market in New Castle, Delaware.
 It was tough going at first and Amos wondered how much longer the business could survive.
 Mary encouraged him to “give it one more week.”
 That “one more week” ended up being the first of many profitable weeks, months, and years to come.

 Amos and Mary

 By 1966, a small retail store was attached to the butcher shop to supply local customers.
 Soon after, a family-style restaurant (now closed) opened on the Stoltzfus family homestead.
 The butcher shop expanded in 1969 and 1971 to allow for an increase in production, which grew to 45 hogs slaughtered a week.

 A Family Tradition

 Amos' sons followed him in the business, with his youngest son Myron taking the helm in 1996.
 Demand for Stoltzfus Meats’ quality products continued to grow through the 1990s and 2000s.
 In 2008, a new market stand at the New Castle Farmer’s Market was built followed in 2009 by a new retail store right in the heart of Intercourse.
 "Amos' Place," a small restaurant, was added to the new store in homage to our founder, who passed away in 2007.